Treasury Provides Guidance on Employee Social Security Tax DeferralPrint PDF

 For purposes of Notice 2020-65, the term “compensation” has the definition prescribed in Section 3231(e) of the Code.

-This advisory was prepared by Laura Marsell, Melissa Sampson McMorrow, and Michael Mooney in Nutter’s Tax Department.
-If you would like additional information, please contact Laura, Melissa, Michael, or your Nutter attorney at 617.439.2000.
+This advisory was prepared by Melissa Sampson McMorrow and Michael Mooney in Nutter’s Tax Department.
+If you would like additional information, please contact Melissa, Michael, or your Nutter attorney at 617.439.2000.

 This update is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.